coldbox-modules/bcrypt/README.md

 3. Package `BCrypt.class` into a jar file named `BCrypt.jar`.

 ## Installing BCrypt Module
 Download the BCrypt module and place it in your `modules` folder.
-Even easier, is isntall via CommandBox and this will also isntall the required JavaLoader module as well
+Even easier, is install via CommandBox and this will also install the required JavaLoader module as well

 ```bash
 box install bcrypt